jasonbobe/sharing-genome-studies/README.md

-This is a summary of all known research studies in the United States that provide enrolled participants the option to access their own raw genome sequence data generated as part of the study.
+This is a summary of all known research studies in the United States that provide enrolled participants the option to access their own uninterpreted genome sequence data generated as part of the study.

+Limitations of this resource:
+- Only includes sequencing based research studies.
+Does not currently include studies that provide uninterpreted genotype data from microarrays.
+- Focuses only on research studies, not access to genome data from commercial DTC.
+However, if a research study partners with a commercial company to provide acces to sequencing data, that should qualify.

 Want to add or edit your study?
 [Submit details of your study now.](https://goo.gl/forms/BPcBSdhTt3kW77aC2)